Nick Foles: 2013 season

 For the seventh time this season, Foles's passer rating eclipsed 100, as he completed 21 of 34 attempted passes for a total of 237 yards, with 3 touchdowns and no interceptions.
 He also rushed for 22 yards on 9 attempts and fumbled on one occasion, although this was recovered by his teammates – and did not result in a turnover.
 Following a closely contested game, the Eagles held on to win 24–21 despite a fourth quarter comeback by Carson Palmer.
 Foles set a team record for most passes without an interception (233), breaking Michael Vick's mark of 224 set in 2010.
 He also moved within one touchdown pass of the record 20 straight touchdown passes set by Peyton Manning and zero interceptions to start a season before throwing an interception in a blizzard game in Philadelphia against the Detroit Lions in which the Eagles won 34–20.
 The win took the Eagles to an overall record of 8–5 and surpassed Dallas for the number one spot in the NFC East.
 A week later in Minnesota, the team's five game winning streak was snapped with a loss to Minnesota.
 However, Foles again had another impressive game with yet another passer rating over 100 and three more touchdowns and only his second interception of the season.
 The following week, the Eagles defeated the Chicago Bears 54–11, which saw another passer rating over 100 and a completion of 84.0% of his passes, a career-high.
 Foles helped lead the Eagles to their first NFC East division title in three years by beating the Cowboys in the regular season finale.
 Foles had his ninth game with a passer rating over 100.

 Foles finished the 2013 regular season with 27 touchdown passes and only 2 interceptions, just behind Tom Brady's 2016 record of 28 touchdown passes and 2 interceptions for the best TD-INT ratio in NFL history, and a season leading 119.0 passer rating and third in NFL history trailing only to Aaron Rodgers' 122.5 rating in 2011 and Peyton Manning's 121.1 rating in 2004.
-Foles led the Eagles to a playoff berth, the first since 2010.
+Foles led the Eagles to a playoff berth, their first since 2010.
 Hosting the New Orleans Saints in the playoffs at Lincoln Financial Field, the Eagles lost on a last-minute field goal as the game ended at 26–24.
 Foles threw for 195 yards, two touchdowns, and no interceptions, for a passer rating of 105.0, in his postseason debut.
 Foles was awarded the "NFL Greatness on the Road" award for his seven touchdown, perfect game performance against the Oakland Raiders during a road game in 2013.
 When including postseason games, Nick Foles maintains the single season record for TD-INT ratio at 14.5–1, which he achieved by posting 27 touchdown passes in the 2013 regular season, two touchdown passes in the 2013 postseason, and a total of just two interceptions.